Three Austin Peay graduates begin coveted Japanese exchange program

 ‘THE UNIVERSITY TO WORK WITH JAPAN’

-Alexandria Poppendorf and Randall head to Japan in August, and April Kirkman started in April.
+Alexandria Poppendorf and Randall headed to Japan earlier this month, and April Kirkman started in April.
 All three will be assistant language teachers, helping teach English in Japanese classrooms.

 “A lot of larger schools treat the JET program applications the same as Fulbright applications,” Dr. David Rands, associate professor and director of Asian Studies at Austin Peay, said.

 Austin Peay has a direct relationship with the Japanese consulate in Nashville.
 Rands – who participated in the JET program as an undergraduate in 1993 – has led the effort.